Revolution (1968 film): Soundtrack

 The soundtrack album features Steve Miller Band, Quicksilver Messenger Service, and Mother Earth who also appear in the film.
+The selections by The Steve Miller Band and Quicksilver Messenger Service represent their earliest studio recordings, produced in the summer and fall of 1967 and thus predating their debut albums.
 It was released in 1968 by United Artists Records (UAS 5185) and produced by Ben Shapiro.